 High volume use is an understatement — for the 126 young women use the water from this large basin for bathing, washing clothes, flushing the two toilets, hand washing, brushing teeth, and general cooking.
 Each week, residents who can afford it, buy a 10-gallon bottle of drinking water for their dorm room use, costing a little over $2 U.S.

-This water and bathroom situation creates a precarious health and living circumstance for these young future teachers.
-Year round complaints of headaches, colds, fevers and a general poor health within this RTTC female teacher trainee population is considered related to this water and living situation and is discussed frequently by the teacher trainers and the school administration.
+This water and bathroom situation creates a precarious health and living circumstances for these young future teachers.
+Year-round complaints of headaches, colds, fevers and a general poor health within this RTTC female teacher trainee population is considered related to this water and living situation and is discussed frequently by the teacher trainers and the school administration.